 One Type I or Type II CF card fits into the CFM100’s card slot.
 Campbell Scientific offers and recommends the CFMC256M, CFMC2G, and CFMC16G CF cards (see Ordering Information).
 To use the CFMC16G, the data logger operating system must be OS 25 or later.

 Only industrial-grade CF cards should be used with our products.
 Although consumer-grade cards cost less than industrial-grade cards, the consumer-grade cards are more susceptible to failure resulting in both the loss of the card and its stored data.
 Industrial-grade cards also function over wider temperature ranges and have longer life spans than consumer-grade cards.

-Data stored on the card can be retrieved either by removing the card and carrying it to a computer or through a communications link with the datalogger.
+Data stored on the card can be retrieved either through a communications link with the data logger or by removing the card and carrying it to a computer.
 The computer can read the CF card either with the computer’s PCMCIA slot and the CF1 adapter or the computer’s USB port and the 17752 Reader/Writer.

 CardConvert is used to convert and save binary data from a CompactFlash card.
 CardConvert is included in our PC200W, PC400, LoggerNet, and RTDAQ datalogger support software.

 The CR1000 OS must be OS 4 or later.
 Both the CR1000 and CR3000 need OS 25 or later to read cards with more than 2 GB of storage.